 Eliscia Kinder is a PhD student in the School of Information and Library Science at the University of North Carolina – Chapel Hill.
 Her work at UNC includes a research assistantship at SILS, a metadata and data curation research associate position for the North Carolina PFAS Testing Network, and a teaching assistantship for an American Studies course entitled “Community Histories and Public Humanities: Recovering and Representing the Asylum.”
 Her research interests include digital humanities, collective memory, modes of archival labor, and community archiving.
 She holds an MLIS from the University of Alabama and an MA in English with a focus on Irish Literature & Culture from Boston College.

-Anusha Suresh is currently enrolled in the MSIS program at UNC SILS.
-Anusha has previously worked on data analytics and UX projects with the UNC Office of Undergraduate Retention.
+Anusha Suresh graduated from the MSIS program at UNC SILS in 2020.
+Anusha previously worked on data analytics and UX projects with the UNC Office of Undergraduate Retention.
 She has also completed internships with Credit Suisse and Polaris Associates in Atlanta, where she contributed to document analysis and management projects.

 Division of Archives and Records (DAR) of the North Carolina Department of Natural and Cultural Resources (NC DNCR)